Writing Center Policies and Procedures

 - Tutors will work with students in a conversational manner on any aspect of a paper from brainstorming to grammar and citation.

-- Tutors will not write, edit, or proofread papers for students.
+- Tutors will not write on, edit, or proofread papers for students.
+This applies to face-to-face and online tutoring.

-- In general, tutors will work on only one writing assignment during a session.
+- In general, a tutor will work on only one writing assignment during a session.

 - Tutors cannot assign or predict grades.

-- Only students who have signed up in advance are guaranteed a spot.
+- Only students who have signed up in advance are guaranteed tutorial spots.

-- Students ten or more minutes late will not receive a verification form for the workshop.
+- Students who arrive ten or more minutes late will not receive a verification forms for the workshop.

-- Students must stay for the duration of the workshop in order to receive a verification form.
+- A student must stay for the duration of the workshop in order to receive a verification form.

 - Students who text or sleep during workshops will not receive a verification form.